bduffany/godemon/README.md

   throttled to 50ms by default, so that rapid changes to a file don't unnecessarily restart the command multiple times (this is common with IDE format-on-save actions, for example).
-- **Configurability**: All of the opinionated defaults can be customized.
+- **Configurability**: All of the opinionated behaviors and settings can be customized.
 - **Efficiency**: godemon is fast to start up and responds to file changes immediately.
 It uses efficient file watching APIs (`inotify` and `fsevents`) rather than polling for changes, so it doesn't use CPU